mzahana/indoor-nav-at-risclab/offboard_control_setup.md

 In summary, *Pixhawk* is used as a flight controllers.
 Whereas, offboard controller are used to execute more sophisticated tasks.

 In this guide, we will learn how to do offboard control from an SBC (ODROID XU4), and from desktop/laptop that runs *MATLAB*.
+In both cases, we need to setup the required hardware interface.
+We will discuss two main interfaces: Serial interface, and WiFi interface.
+See next sub-sections for details.